boltops-tools/lono/README.md

 /usr/local/bin/cfn-signal -e $? -r "Ready to rock" '<%= ref("WaitHandle") %>'
 ```

-The user_data helper will transform the bash script into a json array of elements for Cloud Formation:
+The user_data helper will transform the bash script into a json array of elements for CloudFormation:

 ```json
 [